You’ve done everything you can to get a raise.

 Independent contractors don’t get the usual employee perks, like paid time off, health insurance, 401(k)s, bonuses, and yes, annual raises.

 As a way to offset this, a contractor’s fees tend to be higher than an employee who does the same job.
-For example, an independent web designer can charge about $60 an hour, while an in-house web designer gets paid about $20 an hour, or about $59,000 a year.

 With this in mind, clients and companies typically consider third-party contracts an add-on expense in their budget — and one they would like to keep at a lower figure.